gyuray-dev/gyuray-dev/README.md

 ## ✋🏻 Welcome!
-I am a Robotics Software Engineer living in Daejeon, South Korea.
+I'm a random-stack Software Engineer who tasks any tasks that the company requires for me to do

-## 🚀 What I do
+## 🚀 What I develop
-- Develope communication modules using industrial communication protocols such as EtherCAT, CANopen, and MC protocol.
+- Full-stack web applications
-- Integrate sensors, motors, and other hardware components into ROS2.
+- Software related to the maritime S-100 standard
-- Set up simulation for multi-robot environments using Gazebo.
+- Industrial motor controllers, such as EtherCAT and CANopen
-- Design and develop backend systems for robot fleet management system.
+- ROS2-based robotics application software